he-yufeng/MTSIR3-GAN/README.md

 - SSGAN and TimesNet implementations based on their respective papers
 - GUI framework built with Plotly Dash
 - Datasets from PhysioNet, UCI ML Repository, and eBay

----

-**Note**: This project was developed as part of the HKU COMP7103 Data Mining course.
-For academic use, please cite appropriately.